Stop Mold Before It Starts - Portland HVAC Solutions

 Do UV-C lights kill all types of mold?

 UV-C lights kill 99.9% of mold spores and other microorganisms they contact.
-However, UV-C only affects organisms in the air stream or on surfaces within range of the light.
-It doesn't penetrate porous materials or reach hidden mold behind walls.
-For comprehensive mold control, combine UV-C with humidity control and proper ventilation.
+But UV-C only works on what passes through the air stream or sits within range of the light — it won't penetrate porous materials or reach mold behind walls.
+For full mold control, pair UV-C with humidity control and proper ventilation.

 How do I know if I have mold in my HVAC system?